-The AFFF Unit supports efforts by agricultural, forestry and fishery business operators as well as those in the food manufacturing and distribution industries to expand their own sales channels and customer base.
+The AFFF Unit supports efforts by agricultural, forestry and fishery business operators as well as food manufacturing companies to expand their own sales channels and customer base.
 It does this by means of the Agri-Food EXPO (an exhibit and business fair for domestically produced agricultural products) and JFC Internet Business Matching, leveraging its unique capabilities by wide-ranging support for the production, processing and sales of agricultural, foresty, fisheries products.

-Provision of Information
+Provision of information